Genesis 42 – Joseph Meets His Brothers in Egypt

 When Jacob saw that there was grain in Egypt, Jacob said to his sons, “Why do you look at one another?”
 And he said, “Indeed I have heard that there is grain in Egypt; go down to that place and buy for us there, that we may live and not die.”
 So Joseph’s ten brothers went down to buy grain in Egypt.
 But Jacob did not send Joseph’s brother Benjamin with his brothers, for he said, “Lest some calamity befall him.”

-a.
-Why do you look at one another?
-Jacob noticed a strange expression among the brothers when Egypt was mentioned, because the brothers knew it was likely Joseph was sold as a slave there.
+b.
+Why do you look at one another: Jacob noticed a strange expression among the brothers when Egypt was mentioned, because the brothers knew it was likely Joseph was sold as a slave there.
 Their conscience made them feel terrible any time Egypt was mentioned.

 ii.
 “The word Egypt in their ears must have sounded like the word rope in the house of a man who has hanged himself.”
 (Barnhouse)

-b.
-Lest some calamity befall him: The impression we have of Jacob from this chapter is of a man who was bitter and pessimistic about everything.
-Because he lost Joseph some 20 years before, he lived in constant fear that he would also lose Benjamin.

 c.
+Lest some calamity befall him: Because he lost Joseph some 20 years before, Jacob lived in constant fear that he would also lose Benjamin – the other son of his favorite wife, Rachel.
+He kept a close, protective eye on Benjamin.

+d.
 Jacob did not send Joseph’s brother Benjamin: In keeping with this attitude, he demanded Benjamin be left behind.
-Though he had 11 sons only one was a son of his beloved and deceased wife Rachel, and Jacob felt he must protect him.
+Though he had 11 sons, only one was a son of his beloved and deceased wife Rachel, and Jacob felt he must protect him.

 ii.
 Famine is not a good thing, but God used it.
 God can and does use material need and lack in our life to get us to do things we normally would never do.
 Normally, the brothers would never go to Egypt; but need drove them to Egypt.